amahi/android/README.md

 This repository contains the source code for the Amahi Android app.

-You will need JDK 1.6, Android SDK 22 and Gradle 1.12 installed to work with it.
+You will need JDK 1.6 and Android SDK 22 installed to work with it.

 ## Building the app